Gluten-Free Estonia

 Conclusion

 Overall, I would definitely keep my eyes open in terms of travelling to Estonia when you are on a gluten-free diet.
-The main thing to keep in mind, is to always ask as there are options available.
-As I said in the beginning of this post, the capital never stops developing and every time I return there, it amazes me with new development and technical innovations.
-I could add gluten free options to the developing list as well.
+The main thing to keep in mind is to always ask, as there are naturally gluten-free options available.
+As I said at the beginning of this post, the capital never stops developing, and every time I return, it amazes me with new development and technical innovations.
+The selection of gluten-free options in supermarkets is growing, too.

-After all, Tallinn Airport is one of the cosiest in the world and worth a visit by itself.
+After all, Tallinn Airport is one of the cosiest in the world and is worth a visit in itself.
+As mentioned in the Tallinn section, there is even a place where you can get pre-packaged gluten-free food and enjoy it before your flight without too much stress.

 Let me know if you have been to Estonia thanks to my suggestions by emailing me at info@thenonglutenone.com.